 Allow the ingredients to cook and the spices and vegetables to mingle.
 I let it cook for about 20 minutes on low heat.
 By then the onions will be melting away and disintegrating into the rest of the liquid.
 Some of the liquid will have evaporated and it will have thickened a little.
 We are now ready to turn it into an actual dip.
 To do this, we need to blend it and then use it.

 I like mine a little chunky, but you can blend it into a more fine liquid.
-I use a hand blender and just blend it in the pan, but if you like it finer, I would recommend pouring the entire contents of the pan into a blender and blending it to the consistency of your liking.
+Use a hand blender and just blend it in the pan.
+But if you like it finer, I would recommend pouring the entire contents of the pan into a blender and blending it to the consistency of your liking.

-I like mine to be a little sweet, a little tart, a little spicy, and what you call a little zingy.
+I like my homemade barbeque sauce to be a little sweet, a little tart, a little spicy, and what you call a little zingy.
 However, this is one of those recipes that can be adjusted to your own liking.
 Some like it sweeter, so you can add more brown sugar.
-Some like it tarter, so you can add a little more vinegar.
+Others like it tarter, so you can add a little more vinegar.
 Some like it spicier.
 For those people, you can add another raw chili or even some cayenne to the mix.
 It’s all up to your liking.

 Homemade Barbeque SauceCourse: SidesCuisine: CanadianDifficulty: Easy